digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/contract_keys.rst

 Thus, all accepted commands will be evaluated sequentially by the Ledger API server.
 As the server writes the results of accepted commands to its database atomically, the ``Keyed`` contract created by one command that uses ``Generate`` will either be visible to the following command that uses ``Generate``, or it will have been archived by some other, unrelated command in between.

+If the participant is connected to multiple sync domains, the ``Generator`` contract can be reassigned between those sync domains.
+Around such reassignments, it can happen that the Ledger API server already starts processing a command on the target sync domain before it has completely processed everything prior to the reassignment on the source sync domain.
+So the processing on the target sync domain does not necessarily see all key ``Keyed`` contracts created by predecessors of the current ``Generator`` contract and therefore may create contracts with the same key multiple times.

 Setting: Single Maintainer, Multiple Participants
 +++++++++++++++++++++++++++++++++++++++++++++++++